 Notre Dame also was the only team in the BIG EAST to finish the season undefeated at home (18-0).
 It marked the most wins at the Joyce Center since its opening in 1968-69 and the third undefeated season for an Irish team at home during the regular season.

-His recruiting impact has been felt on the Notre Dame program with the enrollment of McDonald's and Parade All-Americans -- Chris Thomas in the fall of 2001, Torin Francis in 2002 Luke Zeller in 2005 and Cameron Beidscheid in 2012.
+His recruiting impact has been felt on the Notre Dame program with the enrollment of McDonald's and Parade All-Americans -- Chris Thomas in the fall of 2001, Torin Francis in 2002 Luke Zeller in 2005, Cameron Beidscheid in 2012.
+Demetrius Jackson and Steve Vasturia in 2013.
 In addition, Thomas and Zeller, both Indiana natives, won the prestigious Mr. Indiana Basketball award and are the only two recipients of the honor to come to Notre Dame.
 Beidscheid was named Mr. Show-Me as the top high school player in the state of Missouri.

 Regarded as a true gentleman in the game today, Brey traveled to Kuwait in May of 2007 as part of Operation Hardwood IV, an event sponsored by the United Service Organization (USO) and Armed Forces Entertainment.
 For the Irish head coach, being amongst the service men and women proved to be a life-changing and powerful experience.